Thank you for contacting Epilepsy WA.

 Seizure Alert Technologies

 Epilepsy WA maintain a list of all the seizure alert technology options that we know to be available, including a quick reference guide as to their price, features and availability.
-More information here.
+More information can be found here.

-Seizure Bed Mat Loan Service – Epilepsy WA loans out the Emfit Epilepsy Sensor Alarm Bed Mats to our members free of charge for one month for evaluation purposes only.
+Epilepsy WA’s Seizure Bed Mat Loan Service is available for our members to loan the Emfit Epilepsy Sensor Alarm Bed Mats free of charge for one month for evaluation purposes only.

 In House Seizure Alert and Head Protection Display